 Avoid taking the 50/30/20 proportions as gospel, though.
 If you have a large student loan or other debt payments or have big savings goals, it may be worth using 50/20/30 or 50/15/35 as your proportions instead.
 The nice thing is that you get to choose.

 The pay-yourself-first budgeting method is the simplest of all.
 The idea is to add up your necessary expenses, such as rent, utilities, and debt payments, and add in savings and extra debt payments.

-Once you set that aside, though, you can do whatever you want with the remaining portion.
+Once you set your expenses aside, you can do whatever you want with the remaining portion.
 There’s no need to track your spending regularly; you just need to make sure you don’t overdraw your checking account.
 One way to avoid this is to take some of your remaining portion out of the bank as cash, and only use that for your additional spending.

 It’s always a good idea to pay yourself first, but this budgeting approach makes it a priority.
 It’s a good option for people who struggle with saving each month but don’t want a complex budgeting program.

 If you’re afraid you might not stick with a budget over time or you feel like it’ll be too much work, here are some budgeting tools and tips to help boost your confidence.

 Skip the pen and paper

 Even if you’re old-fashioned and prefer pen and paper, writing out your budget and tracking your expenses by hand can take up a lot of time.

 At a minimum, consider using a budget spreadsheet as your monthly budget planner and tracking tool.
 If you’re not spreadsheet-savvy, try out a monthly budget template to help you with the formulas and calculations.